-Lucky’s instruction covers more than just technique and approach; it’s an insight into how he views the world.
-He’s handsome and charming, but I strongly suspect he’s a borderline sociopath.
+Lucky’s instruction covers more than technique; it’s an insight into how he views the world.
+He’s handsome and charming, but I’m pretty sure he’s a clinical sociopath.

 As he drills me on the basics (assessing a mark, sleight of hand, and pickup artist-style seduction, believe it or not) he throws in anecdotes about past robberies.
-He takes from everybody; it doesn’t matter if they’re a lord or a pauper.
+It boils down to this: he takes from everybody—doesn’t matter if they’re a lord or a pauper.
 An equal opportunist, only in the worst way possible.

 “You learn quickly.”
-He’s just shown me a trick where I hide an item by dropping it into the top of my boot.
+He’s just shown me a trick where I hide an item by dropping it into my boot.
 (Useful, apparently, when a Knight tackles you and wants to see what’s in your hands).
 “That one took me nearly a month.”

 Everyone stares at me, then bursts into laughter.
 Even Ren cracks a grin.